Looking for a roaming SIM card you can use for international travel?

 To turn off global roaming, the easiest way is to go into your phone’s network settings and choose to disable roaming.

 In case this isn’t easy to do, you can also login to your mobile network customer portal and turn off roaming there.

 What internet speeds will I be able to get with a roaming SIM?

 Unfortunately, you are likely to have worse speeds overseas than you do in the UK, even with the same SIM card and with the same infrastructure available.

 This is because as an international roamer, your traffic will often be deprioritised.
 Therefore, you might be limited to 3G speeds, even if you can normally get 4G or even 5G at home.

 Note that there are exceptions to this.
-Vodafone and EE offer 4G and 5G roaming in certain locations.
-Therefore, they’re the best choices if you want fast roaming speeds.
+TVodafone and EE offer 4G and 5G roaming in certain locations.
+Therefore, these networks offer the best SIM cards if you want fast roaming speeds.

 How consistent will my roaming SIM connection be?

 Once again, it depends on where you are.
 The more urban your surroundings, the better your 3G, 4G or 5G mobile data connection quality will be.

 Normally, when buying a SIM or a mobile broadband plan for use in the UK, you can use a network coverage map to see how good your connection will be in certain locations.